Jimmy Kimmel show is pulled by ABC after comments about the Charlie Kirk killing

 An ABC spokesperson told NPR Wednesday evening that "Jimmy Kimmel Live will be preempted indefinitely."
 Kimmel is the second late night host to be knocked off air.
 A few months ago, CBS announced it would not be bringing back The Late Show with Stephen Colbert.

 CBS said the decision was purely a financial one.
-But it coincided with a lawsuit filed by Trump involving CBS news, that was eventually settled, and the sale of CBS' parent company that needed approval from the Federal Communications Commission.
+But it coincided with a lawsuit filed by President Trump involving CBS News, that was eventually settled, and the sale of CBS' parent company that needed approval from the Federal Communications Commission.
 The timing raised suspicions from media watchers.

 Kimmel's removal comes after FCC Chairman Brendan Carr condemned Kimmel's recent monologue during an interview with YouTuber Benny Johnson.
 In that interview, Carr threatened to pull licenses from ABC affiliates who continued to broadcast Jimmy Kimmel Live!